Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 How you use it is up to you.

-I suppose I am rather mischievous, ha ha.
+I suppose I am a bit of a tease, ha ha.